 Another key seasoning in Korean cooking, Doenjang is made from fermented soybean paste and salt.
 It’s used extensively in soups and stews, enhancing them with an intense, savoury flavour.
-I really enjoy this paste in Doenjang jjigae (Korean soybean paste stew) – sometimes adding a tad more than what the recipe calls for – as it elevates the taste of the other ingredients like tofu and vegetables and makes the overall stew feel like a warm hug.
+We really enjoy this paste in Doenjang jjigae (Korean soybean paste stew) – sometimes adding a tad more than what the recipe calls for – as it elevates the taste of the other ingredients like tofu and Asian vegetables and makes the overall stew feel like a warm hug.

 While lemongrass is traditionally featured in most South East Asian cooking, it’s commonly used in Thai and Vietnamese food and is native to the region.
 With its unique citrusy taste, lemongrass is often added to teas, stews, curries or soups and has an array of health benefits.
-I particularly enjoy this in Tom Yum Soup – a delicious Thai dish.
+We particularly enjoy this in Tom Yum Soup – a delicious Thai dish.
 When cooking with lemongrass, remove the outer leaves and grind or slice up the fleshier parts to release the aroma and taste of the herb.

 Closely related to ginger, galangal has a more peppery and tangy bite to it and is typically used in South East Asian cuisines.
 There are three varieties of galangal – lesser, greater and light, which are native to China, Indonesia and Southeast India respectively.
-Cooking with galangal is very simple – peel and grate, or mince, and add them to sauces, marinades, stir-fries or soups.
+Cooking with galangal is very simple – peel and grate, or mince, and add them to popular Asian sauces, marinades, stir-fries or soups.
 It’s featured in popular recipes like Thai Coconut Soup, or Thai curries like Thai green curry.

 #11 Kaffir lime leaves

 Harvested from the kaffir lime tree, this leaf adds a zesty, spiced flavour to any dish.
 It’s often used in South East Asian cuisine and is a key ingredient in Indonesian, Thai and Cambodian cooking.
 Similar to how you’d cook with a bay leaf, add this (but not too much) to a pot of curry, stew or soup and remove when serving – try not to eat this on its own as it can be very tough.
-Incredibly aromatic, I find kaffir lime leaves work great in Thai Coconut Curry and even Tom Yum Soup!
+Incredibly aromatic, we find kaffir lime leaves work great in Thai Coconut Curry and even Tom Yum Soup!

 #12 Annatto seeds